 This bill is sponsored by Senator Joseph Cervantes (D) from Dona Ana County.
 It would dramatically reduce the penalties for possession of small amounts of marijuana and paraphernalia.
 LJC supports this legislation because harsh penalties for simple possession are detrimental to society.
 This bill was heard in the Senate Public Affairs Committee and received a “do pass” recommendation.
 It is now awaiting a hearing in the Senate Judiciary Committee.

 SB 521 INTERNET BLOCKING AND NEW REGISTRATION FOR HUMAN TRAFFICKING

 This legislation was just introduced and is sponsored by Senators Richard Martinez and Carlos Cisneros.
 If enacted, it would require certain felons (sex offenders) to install blocking software while under supervision; require the those convicted of human trafficking to register under New Mexico’s sex offender registration and notification act; impose a $200.00 fee for those convicted of human trafficking; and create the human trafficking and child exploitation prevention fund.
 LJC opposes this legislation and will work to defeat it.

 The full text of all bills is available on the New Mexico Legislative website (bill tracker).
 Go to www.nmlegis.gov/Legislation/BillFinder/Number.

-This is our final reminder that LJC plans to have a booth in the capitol on February 21st and again on February 26th.
-Some have responded and signed up already, but we can use a few more to accommodate any no-shows or to reduce the length of each shift.
+We will have our second booth in the capitol on February 26th.
+Some have responded and signed up already, but we can use a few more to accommodate no-shows or to reduce the length of each shift.
 If you are willing to help, contact Rick at [email protected] or call (505)832-4291.
-If you are unable to volunteer for this project we have other volunteer opportunities throughout the year.
+If you are unable to volunteer for this project, we have other volunteer opportunities throughout the year.